thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 Final thoughts
 --------------

-Thymeleaf 3 is a major achievement on the Thymeleaf Template Engine project after four years.
+Thymeleaf 3 is a major achievement on the Thymeleaf Template Engine project after four years of existence.
 It comes with many new features and many under-the-hood improvements.

 We hope it fits better the needs of your projects.
 Give it a try!